ajrofe12/hospital-database-project/README.md

 This project involved designing a relational database to support an efficient Emergency Transportation System for hospitals.
 The goal is to streamline how hospitals track emergency calls, assign ambulances, dispatch EMTs and drivers, record patient pickup/drop-off locations, and ensure patients are directed to the nearest appropriate hospital and doctor.

-The system replaces unorganized and error-prone paper-based workflows with a structured SQL database that improves coordination, reduces delay, and increases patient care accuracy during emergency events.
+The system replaces unorganized and error-prone paper-based workflows with a structured SQL database that improves coordination, reduces delays, and increases patient care accuracy during emergency events.

 ---